MicrosoftDocs/security/security-docs/operations/respond-incident.md

 :::image type="content" source="media/incident-reponse-process.png" alt-text="The four-step incident response process and which portal you need to use.":::

+For more information, see [Navigate and investigate incidents in Microsoft Sentinel](/azure/sentinel/investigate-incidents).

 ---

 Make sure to take advantage of Microsoft Sentinel's playbook and automation rule functionality: